OWASP/www-chapter-guwahati/index.md

 {% include chapter_events.html group=page.meetup-group %}

-OWASP Guwahati is organising the "Introduction to Digital Forensic" webinar on 25th July, 2021 at 8:00 PM.
-By Mr. Harshita C Jadav CEO at keycybr.
-We welcome you all to join and help this community to grow more.
+OWASP Guwahati has come up with another tech extravaganza.
+We are honoured to have a brilliant speaker Harshita C. Jadhav who is the Founder & CEO at keycybr.
+She will be live with us on 25 July, 2021 and this upcoming session will be on the
+topic: “INTRODUCTION TO DIGITAL FORENSICS”.
+Whether you peeps are from another field or just a beginner in the field of Security, and looking to explore your passion in this field, you all are heartily welcome.
+Mark the date in your agenda for this wonderful session and do join us!

 ### Previous Meetings